ikosmidis/GoldenCheetahOpenData/README.md

     #> Number of athlete IDs: 0

 The output above also gives us a quick snapshot of GoldenCheetah OpenData project’s database.
-It currently has a massive
+It currently has

     format(total_size(ids), unit = "auto")
     #> [1] "107.2 Gb"

-worth of *compressed* workouts for
+worth of *compressed* workout sessions for

     n_ids(ids, perspective = "remote")
     #> [1] 6576